This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} p(z) = C\exp\left(\frac{g}{R_d\Gamma_d}\ln\left(T_0 - \Gamma_d z\right)\right) = C\left(T_0 - \Gamma_d z\right)^{\frac{g}{R_d\Gamma_d}}, \end{align} \]

-In the troposphere, a linear decrease in temperature with altitude is more realistic than isothermia.
+In the troposphere, a linear decrease in temperature with altitude is more realistic than isothermy.
 However, the dry adiabatic gradient is climatologically too extreme.
 The standard atmosphere is assumed to be an atmosphere with a temperature of $T_0 = 290$ K $ = 16.85^\circ$ C reduced to the geopotential surface zero and a linear temperature decrease $k = 0.65$ K/100m up to an altitude $H = 12$ km.
-This is assumed to be isothermal.
-If you replace the dry adiabatic gradient $\Gamma_d$ by $k$ in the formula for the isentropic atmosphere (9.62) and use the barometric altitude formula above it, it follows
+Above that, isothermy is assumed.
+If, in the formula for the isentropic atmosphere, Eq.
+(9.62), one replaces the dry adiabatic gradient $\Gamma_d$ by $k$ and, above that, uses the barometric height formula, it follows

 \[ \begin{align} p(z) &= \left\lbrace\begin{array}{c} p_0\left(1 - \frac{kz}{T_0}\right)^\frac{g}{R_dk}, \:z < H\\ p(H)\exp\left(-g\frac{z - H}{R_dT_T}\right) , \:z\geq H \end{array}\right. \end{align} \]